Neural CRNs: A Natural Implementation of Learning in Chemical Reaction Networks: Introduction

 The remainder of this manuscript is organized as follows.
-Section 2 introduces Neural ODEs and their supervised learning procedure.
-Section 3 details the construction of the Neural CRN architecture and its supervised learning protocol.
-Section 4 presents the simulation experiments that validate the proposed Neural CRN framework and its learning procedure.
+Section 2 introduces the Neural ODEs framework and the associated supervised learning procedure.
+Section 3 presents the construction of the Neural CRN architecture and its learning protocol, highlighting key modifications from the Neural ODE approach.
+Section 4 provides simulation results that demonstrate the ability of our framework to learn a variety of regression and classification tasks.
+Section 5 elaborates on key design decisions, provides an architectural comparison with prior work, and presents directions for future research.